stevefrenzel/mars-rover-picture-search/README.md

 ```

 I haven't spend any thought on design yet, as I want it to be fully functional beforehand, but I may put Form.js into a sidebar and show the pictures in a separated frame.

-## 4. To Do List ⚠️

-- Make design responsive

-- Limit pictures shown to 25, if more available, add option to show more